mlsecproject/gglsbl-rest/README.md

 * `WORKERS` controls how many gunicorn workers to instantiate.
 Defaults to twice the number of detected cores plus one.

+* `TIMEOUT` controls how many seconds before gunicorn times out on a request.
+Defaults to 120.

-* `MAX_RETRIES` controls how many times the service should retry performing the request if an error occurs, defaults to 3.
+* `MAX_RETRIES` controls how many times the service should retry performing the request if an error occurs.
+Defaults to 3.

 ## Building and Running